reinterpretcat/vrp/docs/src/getting-started/solver.md

 It calculates [coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) of cost change over specific amount of generations specified by `sample` and stops algorithm when it is below specified `threshold`.

+### Initial solution

+You can supply initial solution to start with using `-i` option.

 #### Default behavior